Maritime Accident Lawyer in Houston TX

 What Is the Death on the High Seas Act?

-A federal law, the Death on the High Seas Act (DOHSA) enables the families of seamen killed in international waters to recover under a wrongful death claim.
+A federal law enacted in 1920, the Death on the High Seas Act (DOHSA), enables the families of seamen killed in international waters to recover under a wrongful death claim.
 The statute also allows recovery for families whose loved ones are killed in air disasters that occur over the high seas.

 In addition to protecting maritime workers on vessels on the high seas, DOHSA also provides a right of action for the families of passengers on maritime vessels who are killed while the vessel is past the three-mile territorial limit of the U.S. coast.